Member | Established: 1974 | Member since 1981

 The accountancy profession in Barbados has grown through the inclusion of professional accountants qualified overseas.
 ICAB has determined a list of overseas institutes that are recognized for ICAB membership purposes—and consequently the initial professional development requirements for professional accountants in the jurisdiction.
 All the recognized foreign institutes require their aspiring members to complete a professional accountancy education program, a practical experience requirement, and to pass final examinations, which are reported to be in line with the latest IES.

 ICAB also sets continuing professional development (CPD) requirements for its members.
-In 2014, ICAB adopted new CPD Regulations to align with the revised IES 7.
+ICAB adopted CPD Regulations to align with the revised IES 7.
 These regulations were subsequently updated in 2018 to allow for the sharing of information on member compliance upon request by an approved professional body.
+The CPD Committee will be reviewing the CPD regulations in 2024 to consider the inclusion of annual mandatory ethics and anti-money laundering and corruption training.
 The requirements of IES 8 are also reflected in ICAB’s Public Practice Regulations.

-ICAB has a CPD Committee which is responsible for developing an annual training plan of courses and events to ensure its members remain competent and aware of the current standards and developments in the field.
+ICAB Secretariat with the oversight of the CPD Committee is responsible for developing an annual training plan of courses and events to ensure its members remain competent and aware of the current standards and developments in the field.
 Members can view upcoming CPD events on CPD Calendar which the institute maintains on its website.
-ICAB members are required to file annual CPD returns, and the institute maintains a database of its members’ CPD hours, which the institute annually audits using a sample of members’ information to ensure compliance with the requirements.
+ICAB members are required to file annual CPD returns, and the institute maintains a database of its members’ CPD hours.
+The institute does annual audits using a sample of members’ information to ensure compliance with the requirements.
 Non-compliance can result in disciplinary actions.

 -